choreonoid/choreonoid-doc/en/simulation/vision-simulation.rst

 |   + AISTSimulator
 |     + **GLVisionSimulator**

-In this way, allocate the GL vision simulator item as a child item of the simulator item.
-By doing so, the vision sensor simulation function is enabled by the GL vision simulator.
-With this configuration, image data of the corresponding device object will be updated for the two cameras of SR1 model: "LeftCamera" and "RightCamera".
+In this way, place the GL Vision Simulator item as a child item of the simulator item.
+This enables the vision sensor simulation functionality by the GL Vision Simulator.
+When you run the simulation with this setting, the image data of the corresponding Device objects for the two cameras "LeftCamera" and "RightCamera" that the SR1 model has will be updated.

 Sample Controller
 ~~~~~~~~~~~~~~~~~

-As a sample of the controller accessing the camera images, let's use "CameraSampleController".
-This controller lists the Camera devices that the robot has and then outputs their image data to files every second.
+We'll use "CameraSampleController" as a sample controller that accesses camera images.
+This controller first displays a list of Camera devices that the robot has, and outputs their image data to files every second.

-.. note:: The source of this controller is "sample/SimpleController/CameraSampleController.cpp".
-If other samples of SimpleController are built, this sample must have been built, too.
+.. note:: The source for this controller is "sample/SimpleController/CameraSampleController.cpp".
+If other SimpleController samples have been built, this sample should also be built.

 Add this controller to the project.
-Create a "simple controller" item as in the examples of :ref:`simulation-create-controller-item` , :ref:`simulation-set-controller-to-controller-item` and allocate it as follows:
+Similar to the examples in :ref:`simulation-create-controller-item` and :ref:`simulation-set-controller-to-controller-item`, generate a "Simple Controller" item and arrange it as follows:

 | + World
 |   + SR1